What is a Crystal Grid?

 For our example, let's say your collection has a decent variety of (types of) music.
 According to the "use your intuition" theory, you would lay the CD's out on the floor in front of you (or possibly leave them in their case or on the bookshelf), and either run

-your hand over them to "feel" the vibration from the one your intuition is telling you to choose, or choose one based on the pretty cover art.
+your hand over them to "feel" the vibration from the one your intuition is telling you to choose, or simply reach into the CD shelf and grab something.

 Do you honestly think your intuition is going to help you pick the right CD?
 Maybe.
 You could accidently pick a CD that would work ok for meditation.
 But isn't it more likely you'll choose a piece of music that is not appropriate for your purpose?
 Again, if you have a wide variety of music types, I think the probability is high.

 On the other hand, if you know what each type of music sounds like because you've listened to all of your CD's at least once (i.e., "worked" with the music), then that knowledge is going to serve you better in choosing music for a specific purpose.

 While this example may border on absurd to you, I feel the same way when people say

 to choose a crystal for a specific purpose by using your intuition.
 It removes the need to learn about crystals so that you know each one's general gifts and strengths,